Yuan-ManX/audio-development-tools/README.md

 * [PyAV](https://github.com/PyAV-Org/PyAV) - PyAV is a Pythonic binding for the FFmpeg libraries.
 * [audio-dsp](https://github.com/prayash/audio-dsp) - 🎧 Playing around with audio plugin development + DSP.
 * [openSMILE](https://github.com/audeering/opensmile) - openSMILE (open-source Speech and Music Interpretation by Large-space Extraction) is a complete and open-source toolkit for audio analysis, processing and classification especially targeted at speech and music applications.
+* [Carla](https://github.com/falkTX/Carla) - Carla is a fully-featured audio plugin host, with support for many audio drivers and plugin formats.

 ## <span id="ss">Sound Synthesis (SS)</span>